rendicott/uggly-client/README.md

 * ability to immediately connect to a server, port, page via command parameters
 * Cookie support loosely based on HTTP browser cookies.
 For example, a sessionID cookie provided by a server with an Expiration attribute set will store to disk on close.
 All cookies without Expiration set are considered session cookies and are purged on close.
 * Secure cookie storage for non-session cookies on disk on client close.
 This is stored in an encrypted file with the encryption key either stored in OS keyring or an ENV var that the user specifies.
+* Settings editor in browser.
+* Supports Page Streams, a server can send a stream of PageResponse's giving the illusion of animation or a stream of information.
+Unfortunately forms on streams are not stable right now.

 ## Client Notes (developer'ish)
 * Common logging across all sub-packages via [log15](https://github.com/inconshreveable/log15)